yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-id-generator.markdown

 GigaSpaces generates a unique global ID when writing new objects using its built-in internal ID generator utility used when enabling the `auto-generate` ID property.
 Still, you may want to have your own custom global unique ID generator.

+{% tip %}
-{tip}You can [download|Global ID Generator^GlobalIDGenerator.zip] the custom Unique Global ID Generator source code used with this example.{tip}
+You can [download|Global ID Generator^GlobalIDGenerator.zip] the custom Unique Global ID Generator source code used with this example.
+{% endtip %}

 The following example includes a custom global unique ID generator PU and a client side utility.
 The Unique Global ID Generator features the following:
 - Spring based configured.